iloveTheRain/epic_free_game_notifier/README.md

 Example:  **"C:\Users\username\AppData\Local\EpicFreeGamesBot\EpicFreeGamesBot"** >> replace the "**username**" with your **pc username**

 If you experience any problems run the script with **administrator**

+if you want to make this script executes everytime you open your pc press **Windows + R** then type **shell:startup** a folder will open take the shortcut from the script then put it inside that folder
+---
+**This project was mainly created for practice.
+If you notice anything you don’t like, feel free to reach out I might even make a small commission for you!**